Introduction

 Eden as Cosmic Temple

-Several features of the Eden narrative suggest that the Garden functioned as a temple: God "walks" (hithallek) in the Garden (Genesis 3:8), using the same verb that describes God's presence in the tabernacle (Leviticus 26:12; Deuteronomy 23:14); Adam is placed in the Garden to "work it and keep it" (abad and shamar, Genesis 2:15), the same verbs used for the Levites' service in the tabernacle (Numbers 3:7–8; 8:26); and the Garden is oriented eastward (Genesis 2:8), as was the tabernacle and temple.
+The Eden narrative contains striking parallels to Israel's sanctuary.
+God "walks" (hithallek) in the Garden (Genesis 3:8), the same verb describing his presence in the tabernacle (Leviticus 26:12; Deuteronomy 23:14).
+Adam's commission to "work it and keep it" uses abad and shamar (Genesis 2:15), the precise terminology for Levitical service in the sanctuary (Numbers 3:7–8; 8:26).
+The Garden's eastward orientation (Genesis 2:8) matches the tabernacle and temple's design.

 Theological Analysis